By Katie Franklin

 “A lot of people don’t realize that there’s actually help,” she said.
 “The fear is normal when you’ve never been a mom before, but definitely, it’s something everybody should know—that there’s other choices.”

-Raised in a pro-life household by a father who was a scientist and a mother who was a mental health care worker, Sharon always knew abortion was wrong—even when she faced her own unexpected pregnancy as a young woman in boot camp for the U.S. Air Force.
+Raised in a pro-life household by a father who was a scientist and a mother who was a mental health care worker, Ellen always knew abortion was wrong—even when she faced her own unexpected pregnancy as a young woman in boot camp for the U.S. Air Force.

 “People will say, ‘Well, you’ve never been in that position or you wouldn’t be so smug.’
 Well, I was in that position,” she told Pregnancy Help News.